 Ujung Kulon National Park

-Ujung Kulon National Park contains the largest remaining lowland rainforest in Java and is also one of only two homes of the critically endangered Javan Rhinoceros.
+Ujung Kulon National Park contains the largest remaining lowland rainforest in Java, which is the habitat of the critically endangered Javan Rhinoceros.

 Map of Ujung Kulon National Park